-The University Library has acquired books from individual collectors.
+In addition to the general rare book collection, the University Library acquires books from individual collectors.
 The books in these named collections and all other rare books can be found in the Library Catalog.
 These books cannot be checked out and must be read in Chicago in the Special Collections and University Archives reading rooms in Richard J. Daley Library or in Library of the Health Sciences-Chicago.

 - Rare books at Daley Library

 - Rare books at the Library of the Health Sciences-Chicago